Chapter 4: NumPy#

 Figure 3 Histograms of a hundred (left) and a hundred thousand (right) randomly generated floats from the [0,1) range in an even distribution using the random() method.

-Starting in verion 1.18, NumPy’s prefered method for producing random values is through a Generator called using teh rng = np.random.default_rng() function.
+Starting in verion 1.18, NumPy’s preferred method for producing random values is through a Generator called using the rng = np.random.default_rng() function.
 Once a generator has been crated, it can be used to generate the neccesary random values.
 NumPy has multiple methods available for generating evenly-distributed random numbers including the following two functions where n is the number of random values to be generated.
 The rng.random(n) function generates n random floats from the range [0,1).
 The rng.integers(low, high=, size=n) function generates random integers in the range [low, high) and can generate multiple values using the size argument.

 rng = np.random.default_rng()